-This article gives you the "nuts and bolts" of putting together your student visa application from overseas.
+This article gives the "nuts and bolts" of putting together a student visa application from overseas.
 The application requirements are nearly identical for F-1 (academic) and M-1 (vocational) visa applicants, so we address both here.

-You will start the process by getting admitted to a school.
-Then you'll fill out and assemble some more paperwork and take or send it all to a nearby U.S. consulate for a decision.
-Once you have been approved, the consulate will stamp a visa into your passport and you will be ready for travel to the United States.
+You will start the process by getting admitted to a school in the United States.
+Then you'll fill out and assemble more paperwork and take or send it all to a nearby U.S. embassy or consulate for a decision.
+Once your application has been approved, the consular officer will stamp a visa into your passport and you will be ready for travel to the United States.

-If you are applying to academic programs, start contacting schools at least a year before you plan to start your studies.
-Vocational programs may take less time to gain admission to.
+If applying to academic programs, start contacting schools at least a year before you plan to start your studies.
+Vocational programs typically take less time to gain admission to.

 Take good care of this form, because you'll be submitting it as part of your visa application.
 Immigration officials will want to see the hard copy, despite the fact that they will verify the information using the online SEVIS system.
 The school should not charge you any money for issuing the I-20.